-“The Sleeping Gypsy” by Henri Rousseau
+“The Sleeping Gypsy”

 The Sleeping Gypsy by Henri Rousseau is a fantasy depiction of a lion musing over a sleeping woman on a moonlit night.
-Rousseau portrays an African gypsy in a desert wearing a colourful costume, sleeping in the desert with an Italian stringed instrument and a jar of water.
+Rousseau portrays an African Gypsy in a desert wearing a colourful costume, sleeping in the desert with an Italian stringed instrument and a jar of water.
 This painting has different elements of importance to different cultures.
 However, Rousseau decides to mix them all into a unique image.

 Rousseau described his painting as: